zeruniverse/Password-Manager/README.md

 ##Mechanism
 This password manager can generate and store random strong passwords for users.
 Passwords are generated on users' browsers and then encrypted using AES256.
 PBKDF2 with SHA512 is used for user identification check.
 Raw password will be mapped to a pseudo password with a key related to PIN before applying AES256.
+The mapping algorithm is alphabet and position based.
 Any PIN related information will not be uploaded to server.

 ##Details